EygonZhang/FX-BEMS/README.md

 ### Intellectual Property Notice
 This plug-in code was developed by researcher **Vaishnavi Gowrishankar** at **Nanyang Technological University (NTU), Singapore**, and is the intellectual property of NTU.
 Licensing and commercialization are managed by **NTUitive Pte Ltd**, a wholly owned subsidiary of NTU responsible for the protection and licensing of the university's intellectual property.
 It forms part of a Python-based integrated system that utilizes an enhanced twist-blade Blade Element Momentum (BEM) algorithm coupled with XFoil to enable refined aerodynamic modeling of blade forces. v2.0 also allows an aproximate modelling of blade forces using Lifting Line Theory (LLT).

 This v2.0 is released under the NTUitive Dual License Agreement and is made available strictly for non-commercial use, such as academic research, education, or personal learning. **Commercial use, redistribution, or derivative development for commercial purposes** is **not** permitted without prior written permission from NTU via NTUitive.
+The third-party libraries this project depends on (like PySide6, NumPy, etc.) are distributed under their own respective licenses (e.g., **LGPLv3**, **BSD-3-Clause**).

 To inquire about commercial licensing or technical support, please contact: